 - Tecate, California - Southeast of San Diego (the Tecate crossing)

 Your guide will be on foot, and will meet you at one of our designated meeting locations on the U.S. side of the Mexican border.
-You will then cross Southbound on foot with your guide through the Mexican border inspection station.
+You will then cross Southbound on foot with your guide through the Mexican border inspection station (the border crossing facilities are well patrolled and very secure).
 Upon booking your tour, we will email you detailed driving, parking, and meeting directions for the designated border meeting point you have selected.
 At the end of your tour, you will be dropped off directly in front of the pedestrian border crossing facility on the Mexican side of the border (this is a secure facility), then cross back through U.S. Customs & Immigration by foot.
 You may elect to cross the border immediately, or stay in Mexico to explore a little more on your own.

 Do you offer cross-border transport from the United States?